Ashkan-Yaldaie/thesis/documents/Thesis.md

 G4S is a company that offers home security services for €39.90 per month.
 The price includes:

-- Three sensors that determine whether the doors are opened or closed
+- Three sensors that determine whether the doors are opened
 - One motion sensor
 - A motion sensor with camera
 - Remote devices and smartphone application in order to control the security system